Meaquadddd/DPO-Shift/README.md

  bash ./ollama-batch-servers numbers_of_your_GPU # start ollama processes bash ./run.sh # to generate judges
 ```
-5. The judgment is recorded in the `judges` files
+5. The judgment is recorded in the `judges` folder